Getting started / Making an experiment

 Overview

-There are two ways to make an experiment in PsychBench: the visual method for which you can use any spreadsheet app that can save or export to Microsoft Excel files, and the coding method for which you use a MATLAB script.
+There are two ways to make an experiment in PsychBench.
+In the visual method you can use any spreadsheet app, but Google Sheets is most common since it gives you dropdown menus and quick docs.
+In the coding method you use a MATLAB script.
 The visual method is good for most experiments, even complex ones.
 The coding method is a bit more flexible and can be useful for unusual experiments, or just if you prefer it.

 Let’s look at a simple example just to see the basic idea.
 We’ll make an experiment with three distinct trials.
-Each shows a picture of a different shape at a height of 10 deg visual angle.
-A trial ends when the subject presses the space bar.
+Each shows a picture of an animal at a height of 10 deg visual angle.
+A trial ends when the subject presses any key.
 The experiment runs two repetitions of each distinct trial for a total of six trials, all in random order.
-The experiment reports which picture and response latency for each trial.
+The experiment reports picture file name and response latency for each trial.

-Visual method: Here are two sheets/tables in an Excel file that together would make this experiment:
+Visual method: Here are two sheets/tables in a Google Sheets file that would make this experiment:

 Coding method: This isn’t actually that much harder.
 The following MATLAB script would make the same experiment: